 5) cognitive development.

-Our mission statement says it best: St. Joseph’s School is dedicated to providing a safe and nurturing environment, delivering academic excellence rooted in the teachings of Jesus Christ.
+Our mission statement says it best: St. Joseph’s Catholic School is dedicated to providing a safe and nurturing environment, delivering academic excellence rooted in the teachings of Jesus Christ.

 We are truly proud of our school.
 Its students, parents and staff are a dedicated group of people that work hard together to ensure the best for EVERY child.
 Feel free to stop by and meet our SJS family and see why we believe we are the best Macon has to offer.